Amherst Supplemental Essays

 If you don’t want to write an essay, or if you have a particularly strong paper from junior or senior year you’d like to submit, this can be a great option.
 Highly selective colleges care about ideas and analysis, so I only encourage students to use this option if they have a paper that a) they’re particularly proud of, and b) is full of analysis and creative thinking.

-If you have questions about this option, Amherst has a great FAQ on this prompt here.
+To learn more about this option, check out Amherst’s FAQ on this prompt here.

 Option C: Submit Your A2A Essay